DataDog/hiring-engineers/answers.md

 As such, I was not able to view traces from the website.

 My next effort was to manually insert the Middleware as per instructions from [this resource](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask).
-I needed the blinker library which was installed with pip using this command:
+I needed the blinker library which once again called upon pip with this command:

 ```
 pip install blinker